isene/RTFM/README.md

 m      | Mark current dir (persistent).
 Next letter is the name of the mark [a-zA-Z'] The special mark "'" jumps to the last directory (makes toggling dirs easy) Press '-' and a letter to delete that mark
 M      | Show marked items in right pane
-'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) h      | Jump to Home directory f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory
+'      | Jump to mark (next letter is the name of the mark [a-zA-Z']) j      | Jump to the item in the left pane that matches the entry J      | Jump to the next matched item (as entered via 'j') if any h      | Jump to Home directory f      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory